Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 $$;
 ```

-This UDF reads a shapefile and returns its content as a table.
+This UDF reads a Shapefile and returns its content as a table.
 Under the hood it uses geospatial libraries `fiona` and `shapely`.
 Run the following query to see the content of the uploaded shapefile.

 ```